arianrhodsandlot/eslint-plugin-biome-x/readme.md

 ## Motivation
 While Biome is considered a replacement for ESLint and Prettier, ESLint remains widely used in real-world projects.
 Many ESLint rules and plugin rules are not yet available in Biome.

-It's possible to use both Biome and ESLint in a project, but this can lead to confusion due to setting up multiple lint processes for CI/Git hooks or multiple linter plugins in the editor.
+It's possible to use both Biome and ESLint in a project when you want to adopt Biome, but this can lead to confusion due to setting up multiple lint processes for CI/Git hooks or multiple linter plugins in the editor.

 With `eslint-plugin-biome-x`, you can keep using ESLint and get unified suggestions from Biome through ESLint rules, similar to what `eslint-plugin-prettier` did for Prettier.